Please refer to our FAQs below concerning FERPA:

 Under FERPA, once a student has turned 18 or is attending any post-secondary educational institution, the access rights that parents and legal guardians had in the elementary and secondary school setting change.

-As permitted by FERPA, when first-year students who are under the age of 21 are found responsible either for a Code B or a Code A alcohol or other drug offense of the Student Code of Conduct, the Office of Community Standards and Student Responsibility will routinely notify students' parents/guardians in writing.
+As permitted by FERPA, when students who are under the age of 21 are found responsible either for a Code B or a Code A alcohol or other drug offense of the Student Code of Conduct, the Office of Community Standards and Student Responsibility will routinely notify students' parents/guardians in writing.
 Written notification will detail the fact that the student has been found responsible for an alcohol or other drug offense and provide the specific disposition of the case.
-The notice will not include specfic details of the offenses(s) for which the student is found responsible, or the circumstances surrounding the offenses(s).
+The notice will not include specific details of the offenses(s) for which the student is found responsible, or the circumstances surrounding the offenses(s).
 Parents/guardians interested in specific information concerning the outcome of their student's judicial case are encouraged to contact the Office of Community Standards and Student Responsibility.
 Please visit www.ohio.edu/communitystandards for more details.

 Students who believe Ohio University has failed to comply with FERPA requirements have the right to file a complaint with the Family Policy Compliance Office of the U.S. Department of Education.